sealtd-robotics/stride_ros/README.md

    ```
    mv stride_ros-1.0.0 stride_ros
    ```
-4. Follow step 7 from above
+4. Follow step 7 and 8 from above

 **To update the parameters file, do the following:**
 1. In file explorer, navigate to the file params.yaml and open it. stride_ros -> stride_ws -> params -> params.yaml
 2. Change the desired parameters and save the file.
-3. Connect computer to STRIDE's rocket network.
+3. Connect computer to STRIDE's rocket network, turn on STRIDE, and open a terminal.
-4. Copy the params folder to STRIDE.
+4. Copy the params folder to STRIDE with the following terminal command:

    **Syntax:**
    ```